 Use this resource to answer the questions that follow.

-1. What does it mean that the human population growth rate is increasing?
+- What does it mean that the rate of human population growth peaked in 1962?
+Is population still growing?

 - Why is the rate of population growth decreasing and how can we make the rate decrease further?